t1/junit-5-structure-demo/README.md

 Name these classes or interfaces `When...` and delegate the verification to methods called `verify` + the name of the method invoked on the system under test.

-I think grouping test setups is something you should do even in medium sized test classes; it pays off quickly.
+I think grouping test setups is something you should do even in medium-sized test classes; it pays off quickly.
 Extracting sets of tests adds quite some complexity, so you probably should do it only when you have a significantly large set of tests to share between test setups, maybe 5 or more.

-I hope this helps you to reap the benefits JUnit 5 provides.
+I hope this helps you reap the benefits JUnit 5 provides.
-I'd be glad to hear it, when you have any feedback from nitpicking to success stories.
+I'd be glad to hear if you have any feedback from nitpicking to success stories.